RoyalDonkey/typst-put-thesis/template/chapters/03-own-work.typ

 Informal language is strictly prohibited.
 It is imperative to use well-defined, precise terminology that carries clear meaning.

-Directly copying & pasting from external sources is strictly prohibited as plagiarism and proof of intellectual indolence of the authors.
-Each matter is to be described using the authors' own words.
-It is sometimes necessary to cite external sources.
+Directly copying and pasting from external sources is strictly prohibited as plagiarism and proof of intellectual indolence of the authors.
+Each matter should be described using the authors' own words, and sources should be cited.